JusRockGMU/CYSE-689-Final/README.md

-# Evidence-Grounding: Reducing LLM Hallucinations in Automated Pentest Reports
+# Evidence-Grounding: A Validator for LLM-Generated Penetration Testing Reports

 ## Overview